Common Sense Media Review

 What's the Story?

-In SHREK 2, Shrek (voiced by Mike Myers) and Princess Fiona (Cameron Diaz) are blissfully married and honeymooning in a gingerbread house, Hansel's Honeymoon Hideaway.
-When they get back to the swamp, Donkey (Eddie Murphy) is waiting to welcome them home, but trouble begins when Shrek finally meets Fiona's parents, King Harold (John Cleese) and Queen Lillian (Julie Andrews), who were expecting a human princess married to Prince Charming, not two big green ogres.
-The queen sees how happy Fiona is and tries to adjust, but the king, pushed by Fairy Godmother (Jennifer Saunders) does everything he can to get rid of Shrek, even hiring a hit man, or, more properly a hit cat -- none other than the swashbuckling Puss in Boots (Antonio Banderas).
-But the bigger obstacle to the couple's living happily ever after is Shrek himself, who worries that Fiona would be better off married to a handsome prince.
-So he sets out in search of a magical solution.
-And before we get to the happily-ever-after ending, there will be encounters with Pinocchio, the three pigs, Sleeping Beauty, and the Gingerbread Man, and a bunch of new characters, including a growly voiced wicked stepsister (Larry King) and a very vain Prince Charming, who tosses his hair in slow motion (Rupert Everett).
+As SHREK 2 opens, Shrek (voiced by Mike Myers) and Princess Fiona (Cameron Diaz) are blissfully married and honeymooning.
+When they get back to the swamp, Donkey (Eddie Murphy) is waiting to welcome them home, but trouble begins when Shrek finally meets Fiona's parents, King Harold (John Cleese) and Queen Lillian (Julie Andrews), who were expecting to see a human Princess Fiona married to Prince Charming, not two big green ogres.
+The queen sees how happy Fiona is and tries to adjust, but the king, pushed by Fairy Godmother (Jennifer Saunders), does everything he can to get rid of Shrek, even hiring an assassin who turns out to be none other than the swashbuckling Puss in Boots (Antonio Banderas).
+But the bigger obstacle to the couple's living happily ever after is Shrek himself, who worries that Fiona would be better off if she really were married to a handsome prince.
+So he sets out in search of a magical solution, meeting all sorts of new characters along the way.

 Is It Any Good?

-All you need to know is Shrek's second adventure is pure enjoyment, with stunningly brilliant technology and hilarious performances.
-And it has a script that is filled with wit, wisdom, heart, and so-funny-you'll-have-to-see-it-twice comedy, with nonstop humor ranging from subtle and sophisticated satire to unabashedly un-subtle slapstick and potty jokes.
-Shrek 2 manages to make fun of just about everything, including its fairy tale sources, and yet be so resonant of the true themes of fairy tales that it is genuinely touching.
+Shrek's second adventure is pure enjoyment, with brilliant technology and hilarious performances.
+Shrek 2's script is filled with wit, wisdom, heart, and so-funny-you'll-have-to-see-it-twice comedy, with nonstop humor ranging from subtle satire to slapstick and potty jokes.
+The movie manages to make fun of just about everything), including its fairy tale sources, and yet be so resonant of the true themes of fairy tales that it's genuinely touching in places.
+However, not all of the humor hits the mark, such as calling a trans character the Ugly Stepsister.

-The technology is astonishing for its time.
-The surfaces and textures are eye-poppingly vivid, almost more real than real.
-The movie has breathtakingly beautiful backgrounds, exquisite detail, and characters so magnificently yet subtly expressive you expect to see them interviewed by James Lipton on Bravo.
-The voice talent is spectacular and perfectly integrated with the expressions and gestures of the animated characters.
+The technology is impressive for its time.
+The surfaces and textures are eye-poppingly vivid, the characters are expressive, and the backgrounds are beautiful, with exquisite detail.
+The excellent voice talent is perfectly integrated with the expressions and gestures of their animated characters.
 It's going to be hard to think of the dashing and brilliantly funny Banderas as anything but a cat from now on.
-There is a lot to look at, but there is even more to feel, with characters so tender and charming that you will cheer for a happily-ever-after-ending -- and cheer even louder at the announcement of Shrek the Third.
+With characters so tender and charming, you'll cheer for a happily-ever-after ending.

 Talk to Your Kids About ...